-Help gives basic information on how to use main features.
-Also you can find there FAQ and Contact us information.
+Take a tour gives basic information on how to use main features.

 3.1 Day and Night color schemes

 The application has two modes to use: day and night.
 By default day mode is set but you can change that anytime.
 Switching to night mode helps make your experience with stargazing more comfortable for the eyes.
 When using Star WalkTM in the dark, enable the night mode switcher to let your eyes relax.
 Night mode turns the map interface into a reddish color which is the best for night vision.
 To switch to the night mode, from the Menu choose Settings -> Night Mode and tap OFF.